pgtipping/Synthalyst/memory-bank/progress.md

     - Prevented potential authentication errors caused by mismatched ports
   - **Location**: `nextjs-app/package.json`, `nextjs-app/README.md`, `nextjs-app/.env.example`

+## 2025-03-05 Updates

+### Fixed Admin Layout and Authentication

+- Created a proper admin layout file that was previously empty, causing build failures on Vercel
+- Added role-based authentication to protect admin routes
+- Extended the NextAuth session type to include the user role
+- Updated the JWT and session callbacks to include the user role
+- Fixed type errors in the admin layout component

+### Build Status

+- Successfully fixed the type errors in the admin layout
+- Vercel deployment should now complete successfully

 # Progress Report - 2024-03-09

 ## Recent Updates (Last 24 Hours)